NeelFrostrain/PlayBot/README.md

 - **yt-dlp is required** - see installation instructions below
 - Downloaded files are **automatically deleted** after playing to save space
 - Playlists are limited to 50 songs for performance
-- FFmpeg is automatically included via the ffmpeg-static package
+- FFmpeg must be installed on your system

 ## Setup yt-dlp (Required)